-For many of us, the poor old dentist is right up there with spiders and snakes when it comes to the things we fear most.
+For many of us, the poor old dentist is right up there with spiders and snakes when it comes to the things we fear the most.
+The fear of dentists is a common phenomenon among kids and adults alike.
 Why are some of us so scared of the dentist’s chair?
 And what are dentists doing to make that twice-a-year trip a little easier?

-Dental phobia can cause the sufferer to frantically avoid dental treatment.
-It can lead to panic attacks, severe anxiety and serious oral health problems, which create further anxiety and require more invasive treatment.
-The phobia is more common in children and women and I generally find that sufferers had a bad experience at the dentist’s in the past – often when they were children.
+Dental/dentist phobia can cause the sufferer to frantically avoid dental treatment.
+It can lead to panic attacks, severe anxiety, and serious oral health problems, which create further anxiety and require more invasive treatment.
+The phobia is more common in children and women, and I generally find that sufferers had a bad experience at the dentist’s in the past – often when they were children.
 There’s usually nothing else wrong with them, other than an overwhelming aversion to all things related to dental care.

 Of course, the chair-side manner of the dentist, and the physical environment of the dental practice, play a big role in aggravating or alleviating fears.
 Those all-too-familiar sights, sounds and smells of the dental clinic can trigger bad memories.
 Just as a favourite piece of music can trigger happy memories, the sound of the drill can take us back to the dreaded dentist from childhood.